AdityakumarDA/Netflix-Insights-Trends-Genres-Analysis/README.md

 - Analyze release trends of movies and shows over time
 - Discover top producing countries and genres
-- Breakdown content by type and duration
+- Number of records by content type
 - Distribution of different ratings across all Netflix content
 - Built using Tableau Public with custom visuals